Ambulance cover protects you against the cost of emergency services like ambulance transport and treatment by paramedics.

 - high quality — safe, coordinated and responsive healthcare

 One of the most important things to remember about Ambulance services is that they’re not covered by Medicare.
 This includes both emergency transport and other ambulance services which you may need.

-Ambulance Victoria’s has indicated that the cost of one emergency road transport can be more than of $1,200.
+Ambulance Victoria indicates that the cost of one emergency road transport can be more than $1,200.
 However Ambulance Victoria membership for a single person is around $49 or $96 for a couple/family each year.

 A popular benefit of Ambulance Cover is that it can help you avoid significant costs of ambulance services in Australia.

 - Do I need cover for when I’m travelling interstate?